 5. We make lots of money in a short amount of time.

 Ha!
 We wish it were that easy.
 Most of our time is spent with prep work before we hit the streets.
 Once the windows close its back to our shops and commissaries to clean, prep for next day, do paper work, keep up with social media and emails and of course scheme on how we are going to bring down the brick and mortars…..I digress.
 Seriously our work day starts early and goes late into the night.

 We promise, we are legitimate businesses registered with federal and state governments, with business licenses in many different local municipalities.
 Not only do we pay taxes, we keep track of every city we sell in and pay the appropriate sales tax.
 Some food trucks pay taxes to over 10 different municipalities monthly.
 We also pay federal and state employment taxes as well as the St. Louis City 1% special Tax.
 We pay personal property taxes on the truck along with many other taxes.
 There is nothing funny about taxes…so we will leave the comedy to the other 9 misconceptions.

 3. Food trucks have almost zero overhead.

 HA HA HA!
 We all have to keep a roof over-our-head to keep those Tacos from getting wet.
 Not only do we have overhead but some of the upfront costs of a fully equipped food truck can be more than some restaurants.
-We all have additional fees related to commissaries, gas (yikes!), back office costs (to track and pay those taxes we supposedly don’t pay!), truck maintenance and more licenses than we can list.
+We all have additional fees related to commissaries, gasoline delivery (both propane gas that is used for cooking and gas for the truck, yikes!), back office costs (to track and pay those taxes we supposedly don’t pay!), truck maintenance and more licenses than we can list.